-Our recommended Windows VPN list all have custom software for Windows.
+Our recommended best VPN for PC list all have custom software for Windows.
 As such, setting up the VPN is as simple as subscribing, downloading the software, and installing it.
 This by far the easiest and best method of installing your VPN, and you will need no special knowledge or skills – just follow the onscreen instructions.

 Some less established VPNs may not have custom VPN software – or they may need you to do a manual setup.
 On the whole, we recommend staying away from these VPNs (why not just get something that is compatible with your Windows system?)